aws/aws-lambda-dotnet/PowerShell/Module/Templates/Blueprints/DetectLabels/readme.txt

 by setting the environment variable MinConfidence to the required value.

-To work with Amazon S3 and Amazon Rekognition the script uses cmdlets from the AWS Tools for PowerShell module (AWSPowerShell.NetCore).
+To work with Amazon S3 and Amazon Rekognition the script uses cmdlets from the AWS.Tools.S3 and AWS.Tools.Rekognition modules.
 To run successfully the function must be deployed with a role allowing access to the following service operations:

 rekognition:DetectLabels